shopware/admin-api-reference/docs/concepts/endpoint-structure/request-response-structure.md

 #### Specific interaction or configuration endpoints

-Provide interactions for more sophisticated operations which can change the state of the system but are not directly based on entities alone.
-We differ between more than 20 categories of about 140 specific endpoints, such as
+Provide interactions for more sophisticated operations that can change the system's state but are not directly based on entities alone.
+We differ between more than 20 categories of about 140 specific endpoints, such as:

 * Document Management
 * Order State Management